 Diagnostic assessments can be delivered for individuals as young as 6 through to adults.
 For younger children, the findings may be less conclusive, so it can be better to have another kind of assessment, followed by some targeted support.

 This diagnostic assessment is carried out by Chartered Consulting Psychologists registered with the Health and Care Professions Council (HCPC) and the British Psychological Society.
 The assessment will focus on diagnosing dyslexia, dyscalculia, or dyspraxia.
 The assessment may also identify signs of other specific learning difficulties such as autistic spectrum disorder, attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD).

 This assessment is carried out by fully qualified and highly experienced specialist teachers.
 Depending on the age and the concerns raised, the assessment will focus on dyslexia.
 Guidance and advice can also be given where background information suggests signs of other specific learning difficulties such as dyscalculia, dyspraxia, autistic spectrum disorder, attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD).

 Screenings and Profiles

 Screening Planning Assessment

-The screening planning assessment is not a diagnostic assessment; but it can be used to provide a report to schools, colleges or in the workplace to inform support.
+The screening planning assessment is not a diagnostic assessment; but it can be used to provide a report to parents, schools, colleges or in the workplace to inform support.